unirakun/k-redux-factory/README.md

 ```
 That's it, you just exported the reducer function and now you can register it through combinerReducer in Redux.

-In this example, we have a `todos` reducer, it has to be combined into `state.api.todos`
+In this example, we have a `todos` reducer, it has to be combined into `state.api.todos`.

+One more thing, this lib handle state immutability for you !

 ## Why
 We like to write Redux code as simple as possible and use its middlewares to handle real world problems.